KernelGamut32/terraform-fundamentals-public/exercises/02/README.md

 Another method you can use is to insert variables via the CLI.
 This allows for quick variable substitution and testing because values entered via CLI override values from other methods.

-1. run the following in this working directory (if you were able to complete the previous), swapping for your identifier like before.
+1. Run the following in this working directory (if you were able to complete the previous), swapping for your identifier like before.

  ```bash
  terraform plan -var 'student_alias=[your alias]'
  ```

- (you can try using a different identifier to see if it worked–as before, you should be able to see the new identifier in the plan output)
+ (You can try using a different identifier to see if it worked–as before, you should be able to see the new identifier in the plan output)

 ### 3) Using Environment variables